 This is why how a particular grape seed oil is prepared is of major importance.
 The oil contains fat, and heating it (which is what most usually is done) can turn it into bad fat.
 The oil’s molecular composition changes.
 It turns rancid and has undesirable effects.

 Hence, you need to choose that grape seed oil that is the least processed.
+Make sure you get an organic, cold pressed, solvent free brand!
 Look for the indication on the bottle.

 So what now?

 We know that omega-3s are the best.
 And omega-6s are not as healthy.
 And since grape seed oil is high in the latter, it may not be the ideal choice most of the time (and for most people).

 You can use other healthy oils (like olive oil) for cooking, and make use of grape seed oil for its skin and hair benefits.
 In cooking, maybe once a while.
 That’s all.